 As with all liposuction, most patients see the full scope of results within 3-months of receiving treatment.
 However, many patients can achieve successful results in a single treatment.
 But it’s not uncommon for a patient to have multiple sessions scheduled in order to maintain long-lasting results.

 The cost of a procedure varies significantly.
 The cost depends on the size and severity of the area that the doctor treats.
 Furthermore, the cost depends on the number of treatments necessary to obtain successful results.
 Liposuction often falls into the cosmetic category for insurance providers.
 However, it’s important for patients to check on their coverage options before they receive treatment.
 Patients with underlying health issues such as Lipedema may benefit long-term from liposuction.
 On top of that, certain portions of their insurance plan might cover them.

 Schedule a Consultation

-The first step towards determining if tumescent liposuction is a viable option is for prospective patients to schedule an initial consultation with Dr. Wright at the St. Louis Laser Liposuction Center.
+The first step toward determining if tumescent lipo is a viable option is for prospective patients to schedule an initial consultation with Dr. Wright at the St. Louis Laser Liposuction Center.
 Our caring and dedicated staff take a comprehensive approach to patient care, meaning every treatment plan is customized according to a patient’s medical profile and procedural preferences.
-Dr. Wright was trained in the tumescent anesthesia technique by Dr Klein.
-Years of experience in the field have given Dr. Wright a clear understanding of what it takes to ensure every patient has a safe, comfortable and successful cosmetic experience.
+Dr. Wright was trained in the tumescent anesthesia technique by Dr. Klein.
+Years of experience in the field have given Dr. Wright a clear understanding of what it takes to ensure every patient has a safe, comfortable, and successful cosmetic experience.